 The Library strives to maintain a physical environment that is conducive to academic learning.
 Library users whose behavior disrupts this environment will be required to leave the building.
 In addition, all Library users are required to follow direction given to them by Library employees.
 Library users are expected to adhere to all Library and College policies.

-Food and Drink in the Library
+Food in the Library

-In an attempt to keep the building clean, sanitary and pest-free, the Library does not allow food or drink in the building.
+In an attempt to keep the building clean, sanitary and pest-free, the Library does not allow food in the building.
 Library visitors who violate this policy may be asked to leave the building.

 Noise in the Library